Games: Bid the safest game. At matchpoints, you may get a markedly better

 (3) You hold shortness in the opponents’ trump suit.

-careful in choosing when to use this tip!)
+(Be very careful in choosing when to use this tip!)

-Use a simplified form of the "Law of
+Use a simplified form of

-Total Tricks (Trumps)" for competitive decisions.
-In part-score
+the "Law of Total Tricks (Trumps)" for competitive decisions.
+In part-score situations -- those where you've

-situations -- those where you've found a fit but wanted to stop in a partscore
+found a fit but wanted to stop in a partscore -- don't let the opponents push

--- don't let the opponents push you to the three-level unless you have at least
+you to the three-level unless you have at least a 9-card trump fit.

-Make "normal"
+Make

-unusual lead.
-Against most contracts,
+choosing an unusual lead.
+Against most

-choose a safe, non-deceptive opening lead.
+contracts, choose a safe, non-deceptive opening lead.

 Look for overtricks.
 Unlike